HannSO/Mars-Rover/README.md

     There are less obvious  ways to add other cardinal points like :North_West ; the data is not as malleable.

   -  Turning commands: "left", "right", are injected in the same way as the cardinal_points, to adhere to the Open Close Principle.
+Allowing for new commands like "turn around"/"a quarter left"

   *Rover class*